 The district encourages all students to pursue a personal graduation plan that includes the completion of at least one endorsement and to graduate with the distinguished level of achievement.
-Attainment of the distinguished level of achievement achievement is a requirement for a student to be considered for automatic admission to a public four year college or university in Texas, depending on his or her rank in class.
+Attainment of the distinguished level of achievement entitles a student to be considered for automatic admission to a public four year college or university in Texas, depending on his or her rank in class.